 4. Stress can make you touch your face

 Stress can trigger the nervous system and cause you to feel an itching or burning sensation throughout the body.
 This irritation may cause you to touch, scratch absent-mindedly, and pick at your face and other problem areas.
-Picking at the skin thee skin is something you need to avoid when trying to heal blemishes!
+Picking at the skin is something you need to avoid when trying to heal blemishes!
 This habit can contribute to new breakouts and make existing pimples worse by introducing new bacteria to the area.

 How do I know if this is stress acne?